10 Drunk Driving Statistics that Prove the Dangers of Driving Under the Influence

 Drunk driving – or driving under the influence of drugs and/or alcohol – remains a significant safety concern in Ontario.
 Drunk driving accidents can result in serious trauma, such as brain injury, spinal cord injury and death.

+Although the number of drunk driving accidents has dropped significantly in Canada since 1996, it is still a serious issue.
 Below are 10 drunk driving statistics and other facts and figures that illustrate why there’s no room for drinking and driving on Ontario’s roadways:

 9. Driving with a blood alcohol concentration below the legal limit will still impact driving.
 The legal blood alcohol concentration (BAC) limit in most of Canada is 0.08 percent.
-Even less than this number – just 0.05 percent – can cause a driver to experience impaired judgment and reduced coordination.
+Even less than this number, just 0.05 percent, can cause a driver to experience impaired judgment and reduced coordination.
 At 0.08 percent, a driver may have trouble controlling speed, be unable to process stimuli and suffer impaired perception.

 10. As BAC rises, so does the risk of an accident.
 According to Transport Canada: